matrix-org/synapse/docs/admin_api/rooms.md

     - `name` - The name of the room.
     - `canonical_alias` - The canonical (main) alias address of the room.
     - `joined_members` - How many users are currently in the room.
+    - `joined_local_members` - How many local users are currently in the room.
+    - `version` - Version of the room.
+    - `creator` - The `user_id` of the room creator..
+    - `encryption` - Algorithm of end-to-end encryption of messages.
+    - `is_federatable` -Whether users on other servers can join this room.
+    - `is_public` - If rooms is public or not on the server.
+Visibility in room directory.
+    - `join_rules` - The type of rules used for users wishing to join this room.
+One of: ["public", "knock", "invite", "private"]
+    - `guest_access` - Whether guests can join the room.
+One of: ["can_join", "forbidden"]
+    - `history_visibility` - Who can see the room history.
+One of: ["invited", "joined", "shared", "world_readable"]
+    - `state_events` - Total number of state_events of a room.
+Complexity of the room.
 * `offset` - The current pagination offset in rooms.
 This parameter should be used instead of `next_token` for room offset as `next_token` is not intended to be parsed.